Turku-BioImaging/ColonyArea/USAGE.md

 ## Step II.
 Thresholding and colony quantification using Colony_area:

-1. After you have completed the “Image straightening and ROI selection” steps, go to the plugins menu and select “Colony*area” (Go to \_Plugins -> ColonyArea -> Colony area*).
+1. After you have completed the “Image straightening and ROI selection” steps, go to the plugins menu and select “ColonyArea” (Go to *\_Plugins -> ColonyArea -> Colony area*).
 2. The plugin will ask you to choose the desired postfix for all the names of processed images and result files, plus the directory where you want every resultant file to be saved.
 So, a save file dialog will appear (See Fig. 3).

 ![](images/ColonyArea-Figure3.jpg)

 **Figure 3:** Choosing the location the directory for the result files and the postfix that the files will have.
 3. The default for postfix is set as the name of your image file (i.e. a file called “name.tiff” will have “\_name” as postfix).

-4. The ROI will be converted to gray scale (8-bit).
+3. The ROI will be converted to gray scale (8-bit).
 Then you will be presented with an option menu where you can choose the type of plate that is going to be processed (different plate sizes have different distances between wells).
 This choice refers only to the type of plate (6, 12 or 24-well) and not to the actual number of wells that you have selected in the ROI (See Fig. 4).
 It is also possible to use custom plates, see the “Appendix A6” of this manual for details.

 ![](images/ColonyArea-Figure4.jpg)